 - look at a book page by page

 - recognise that spoken words are represented in written language by specific sequences of letters

 - understand that words are separated by spaces in print

 - Kalb and J.C. van Ours.
 (2012).
 Reading to young children: a head-start in life.

 These ‘concepts of print’ can be easily taught to children when you read to them regularly.
 It is also important for children to have access to books that they can look at on their own.
 Try to ensure there are a range of books including fiction and non-fiction and even magazines.

-The Sounds good to me on-line course includes a range of activities and resources to make your reading time even more effective.
-More information is available at www.soundsgoodtome.com.au.
+The Sounds good to me online courses for early educators, family daycare providers and parents include a range of activities and resources to make your reading time even more effective.
+Find out more here.